Translational Biology

 - Partner with the NEXT trainee group to examine ways to provide enhanced training opportunities using our network of laboratories across Europe.

-The next Translational Biology Section meeting during LIVES 2025 at International Congress Centre Munich.
+The last TransBio Section meeting took place on Monday, October 27th, at the International Congress Centre of Munich.

 Board